saferpay/sndbx/texts/marketplace.md

 Additionally to the standard parameters, needed to execute a [Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture), the following parameters are important for a [Multipart Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_MultipartCapture):

 - **Type:** The **Type** specifies, whether this is one subsequent, or final Capture.
 - **OrderPartId:** Each [Multipart Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_MultipartCapture) is identified by a unique **OrderPartId**, which will also be forwarded to the respective reconciliation-files you will recieve later.
-That makes this Id very important for later identification, thus you have to make sure, that said Id is set an unique, so confusions can be averted.
+That makes this Id very important for later identification, thus you have to make sure, that said Id is set as unique, so confusions can be averted.

 A complete request may look like this: